 Hello folks and thanks for taking the time to read this week’s Pro Wrestling Post Week In Review for 08/26/18.
 I hope you appreciate what I think has been major news this week.
 With that in mind, here’s my Week In Review!

 In news that fills my heart with joy, it seems that Benjamin Satterley (aka Neville/PAC) is officially no longer an employee of the WWE, according to Ryan Satin at Pro Wrestling Sheet.
-I’d like to make clear that the actual date of his release hasn’t been mentioned which makes it difficult to determine when he could potentially return to the ring.
+This makes it difficult to determine when he could potentially return to the ring.

 Just one week ago WWE’s Executive Vice President of Talent, Live Events and Creative, Paul Levesque (aka Triple H) himself said after NXT Takeover Brooklyn 4, that he was “not 100% positive” on Neville’s status

 Neville left WWE in mid-October last year, supposedly in frustration with his status in the company.
-He was scheduled to lose to the then-WWE Cruiserweight Champion Enzo Amore on WWE Monday Night RAW in early October and left before the show began.
+He was scheduled to lose to the then-WWE Cruiserweight Champion Enzo Amore.
+This was to take place on WWE Monday Night RAW in early October.
+He left before the show began.

 Since quitting the company, Neville has been reportedly working hard to get his release from WWE.
 As he was under WWE contract his deal was frozen for the time he wasn’t working, which meant that he couldn’t wrestle anywhere else in the world.
 He moved back to the U.K. last March and has since kept a low profile, but it hadn’t stopped the stars of the wrestling world wondering where he was.